0xTemplar/Xeno/README.md

 - We provide an intuitive and user-friendly interface that simplifies the process, making it accessible to everyone, regardless of their technical background.

-- Xenos streamlines and automates the creation, management, and monetization of decentralized top-level domains, enabling seamless integration into the Patex Network infrastructure.
+- Xenos streamlines and automates the creation, management, and monetization of decentralized top-level domains, enabling seamless integration into the Scroll Blockchain's infrastructure.
 The service issues human readable addresses according to the TLD selection.

 - Users can register custom top level domains such as ".scroll" or ".xeno", and access a minting page where they can mint their choice domain name or share with other community members